 Try to ascertain the demands of your end customers

 Ascertaining the demands of your end customers especially their shortage-buying pattern can help you get ready with all the information so as to prepare your company for better handling of logistics challenges.

 Be flexible on the mode of transportation

-Identifying and securing your supply chain capacity by evaluation of your existing capacity and accelerating it whenever possible can be a good idea.
+Identifying and securing your supply chain capacity by evaluating of your existing capacity and accelerating it whenever possible can be a good idea.
 Moreover, as a freight forwarder, it is equally important for you to keep your options open and be flexible when it comes to the mode of transportation.